LightBounded/scroll/README.md

 pnpm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `pnpm run preview`.

 ### Deploying to cloud